-Don't bother renting yourself a golf cart, walk instead!
+Don't use a golf cart to go from one hole to another.
+Walk instead.
 Walking from one hole to another gives you extra exercise, thus supplementing the health benefits of playing golf.
-This will also help your muscles stay warm and your body stay loose.
+Walking also keeps you loose and warms up your muscles.

 One of the first things you need to learn about golf is proper club grip.
 A lot of beginners grip their club harder when they wish to send the ball further.
 The optimal grip instead is to develop a hold on the club that is as soft as possible without losing good control of the club.
 Grip the club like you would grip a small bird.

 Above all, remember not to take your golf game too seriously.
 Mistakes do happen out on the course and you won't hit a perfect shot every time, the key is to always keep smiling, which will help you relax.

 Golf clubs have a point known as the "sweet spot."
 If the ball is hit at this point, it will fly true.
 To locate the sweet spot on each club, take your clubs to the driving range for some practice, and remember, you need to hit the golf ball at the lowest point in your downswing.

 Remember that this shot is the only one that matters right now.
 Don't allow the success or failure of previous shots or looming hazards distract you from the perfect shot in front of you.
 Thinking about past mistakes or future actions takes your mind off the swing, so do your best to just move on and forget about them.

 When getting ready to putt, look down and make sure your left hand is set a little forward of the ball before you strike it.
 Maintain proper posture and hand position throughout your swing.
 This keeps the ball from falling off the club's face when contact is made.